 Financing your premiums is another route if you’d like to avoid losing assets to pay large premiums.
-One example where this is an attractive solution is a couple who owns a business and whose family will be hit by a large estate tax based on the value of the business after they’re gone.
+One example where this is an attractive solution is a couple who owns a business and whose family will be hit by a large estate tax based off the value of the business after they’re gone.

 “They might need a large life insurance policy to pay for the estate tax coming their way,” Miller says.
 “Therefore, finding the necessary funds needed to pay high premiums can be a challenge.
 Financing can help by using business proceeds or loans to cover the premium.
 Life insurance premium finance is not for everyone, but, within the right set of circumstances, it is a fantastic tool to help the borrower maintain the assets they spent a lifetime accumulating.”